Learn about Record Store Day

 Record Store Day allows independent stores all over the world to create special promotes for CD and vinyl releases.
 Festivals also happen on this day, including performances, cook-outs, parades, and most importantly, meet and greets.
 This holiday is celebrated in almost all seven continents, except for Antartica.

 Cities such as New York City, Detriot, Los Angeles, and Las Vegas have all declared Record Store Day an official holiday.
 You can go to a record store for a collectible or just for a copy of your favorite CD.
-Record stores on this day celebrate the joy of music and the creativity artists bring to the world.
+Record stores on this day celebrate the joy of music and the creative artists bring to the world.

-How to Celebrate Record Store Day
+How to celebrate Record Store Day

 Record Store Day by heading to your local record store and see how they are participating in the day.
 If you wish to support them, help get in contact with the managers on the Record Store Day website.
 Here you can see how you can support independent businesses everywhere.